akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 Choose this option for your App to represent a data flow that mainly extracts product information from your PIM.

-If you choose this option, the Data flows dashboard will focus on this app's data pushed **outside** the PIM.
+If you choose this option, the Data flows dashboard will focus on this App's data pushed **outside** the PIM.

 ::: info
 You can connect e-commerce, publishing, or syndication Apps with this flow type.